letloop/letloop/library/letloop/argon2.md

 # `(import (letloop argon2))`

-Argon2 is the winner of the Password Hashing Competition (PHC).
-Argon2 is a memory-hard password hashing function which can be used to hash passwords for credential storage, key derivation, or other applications.
+Argon2 is a configurable memory-hard, and cpu-hard password cryptographic hashing function which can be used to hash passwords for credential storage, key derivation, or maybe others.

+## `(argon2id-encode salt password)`

+Hash `password` using `salt`.

 ## `(argon2id-verify bytevector other)`

-Verify that `BYTEVECTOR` is the hash of `OTHER`.
+Verify that `other` is the same password that was used to generate `bytevector` with `argon2id-encode`.

-## `(argon2id-encode salt password)`

-Hash `PASSWORD` using `SALT`.